kumuluz/kumuluzee-metrics/README.md

 - `description` - A human readable description.
 Default: `""`.
 - `unit` - Unit of the metric.
 Default: `MetricUnits.NONE`.
 - `tags` - Tags of the metric.
+- `reusable` - Is the metric reusable.
+If `false`, the metric can not be registered more than once with the same name and scope.
+This is done to prevent hard to spot copy & paste errors.
+If this behaviour is required, all such metrics should have the `reusable` flag set to true.
+Default: `false`.

 Metadata is specified using annotation parameters in `@Metric`, `@Gauge`, `@Counted`, `@Metered` and `@Timed` annotations.

 ### Metric tags

-Global metrics tags can be added by specifying them in the `MP_METRICS_TAGS` environment variable:
+Global metrics tags can be added by specifying them in the `MP_METRICS_TAGS` MicroProfile Config property.
+Since MicroProfile Config translates configuration sources to the KumuluzEE Configuration, the `MP_METRICS_TAGS` property can be defined in any KumuluzEE configuration source as well.

+Example of specifying tags in an environment variable:

 ```bash
 $ export MP_METRICS_TAGS=app=shop,tier=integration